NIMESH PATEL: They didn't realize that was likely a late stage of a retinal detachment and permanent vision loss.

 KATIE HAFNER: Really?

 JOHANNA ZACHARIAS: Absolutely.
-I mean, she was at her tenderest because problem was your eyes
+I mean, she was at her tenderest because the problem was your eyes.

 KATIE HAFNER: And she knew from eyes.